Sabu (wrestler): Professional wrestling style and persona

-Sabu is nicknamed "The Homicidal, Suicidal, Genocidal, Death–Defying Maniac" due to his mixed style of high-flying and hardcore wrestling.
-Some of his moves includes using a steel chair, like the Air Sabu (a heel kick to a cornered opponent, with the assistance of a steel chair), the Arabian Facebuster (Jumping, diving or a somersault leg drop, driving a steel chair into the face of the opponent) or the Arabian Skullcrusher (jumping, diving or a somersault leg drop, driving a steel chair into the back of the opponent's head, usually through a table).
-Being trained by his uncle, The Original Sheik, he also uses his Arabian Clutch (a Camel clutch) as a move.
-His character has rarely spoken, however while working for WWE he had to do the most talking he ever did.
+Sabu was nicknamed "The Homicidal, Suicidal, Genocidal, Death–Defying Maniac" due to his mixed style of high-flying and hardcore wrestling.
+Some of his moves included using a steel chair, like the Air Sabu (a heel kick to a cornered opponent, with the assistance of a steel chair), the Arabian Facebuster (jumping, diving or a somersault leg drop, driving a steel chair into the face of the opponent) or the Arabian Skullcrusher (jumping, diving or a somersault leg drop, driving a steel chair into the back of the opponent's head, usually through a table).

+One of the most notable aspects of Sabu's character was his refusal to speak, however, he claimed that he had to do the most talking he ever did in WWE.
+In his early career, Sabu was billed as being from Saudi Arabia, or Bombay, India (in real life he was a second-generation Lebanese American from a suburb of Detroit).
+In ECW, however, he was clearly heard speaking in the ring on several occasions and it was fairly common knowledge that Brunk was an American citizen from birth.
+This led to a joke at kayfabe's expense when Sabu began to be billed as hailing from "Bombay, Michigan".
+When he debuted in ECW, Sabu's character was an uncontrollable madman who was strapped to a gurney, wore a Hannibal Lecter-style face mask and was accompanied by his handler 911.
+He also wore turban ring entrance attire similar to that of his uncle and was even considered to be the one who carried The Sheik's "legacy".

-Sabu has been credited as a revolutionary due to his work in ECW.
+Sabu was credited as a revolutionary due to his work in ECW.